SaikatMohanta/ART-v1.0/README.md

 The library has the following characteristics of ART1:

-1. **Binary Input Handling**: ART1 is suitable for binary input data, and your code does not appear to handle continuous-valued input features.
+1. Binary Input Handling: ART1 is suitable for binary input data, and your code does not appear to handle continuous-valued input features.

-2. **Vigilance Parameter**: Your code includes the `vigilance` parameter, which determines how similar an input pattern must be to an existing category to be assimilated.
+2. Vigilance Parameter: The code includes the `vigilance` parameter, which determines how similar an input pattern must be to an existing category to be assimilated.
 This is a central aspect of ART1.

-3. **Initialization and Training**: Your code includes methods for initializing the network with input data (`initialize`) and training the network (`train`).
+3. Initialization and Training: Your code includes methods for initializing the network with input data (`initialize`) and training the network (`train`).
 These are core components of ART1, where categories are created and updated based on input patterns.

-While your library implements a simplified version of ART1, it's important to note that there are various extensions and modifications to ART1, such as ART2 and ARTMAP, which handle different types of input data and learning paradigms.
+While the library implements a simplified version of ART1, it's important to note that there are various extensions and modifications to ART1, such as ART2 and ARTMAP, which handle different types of input data and learning paradigms.
 These extensions may incorporate real-valued inputs or supervised learning aspects, which the basic ART1 does not cover.

 The ART learning algorithm involves the following steps: